Teach English in Thailand

 What holidays will I have off?

 You will have all National Thai holidays off!
 Please remember, Thailand is mostly a Buddhist country, so you might not get time off for holidays like Christmas or other similar holidays.
-Thai schools usually do have 1 week off for New Years.
+Thai schools usually do have some time off for New Years.

 Will I have insurance in Thailand?

-Thailand has national health insurance, so you will have access to very cheap healthcare in Thailand should you need to visit a doctor or hospital.
-Most of the time, visiting a doctor will cost around $20 USD, depending on the reason.
-You will also be covered by comprehensive international medical and accident insurance through Greenheart Travel for four months (one semester) of your program as part of your program fee.
-This coverage will cover you in case of a severe emergency and will also cover things like repatriation and medical evacuation.
+You will be covered by comprehensive international medical and accident insurance through Greenheart Travel for four months of your program as part of your program fee, with a $0 deductible.
 If you wish to extend this coverage through us, if you stay longer than 1 semester, please just contact us!

 All teachers need to consult a qualified medical practitioner or travel doctor about taking malaria medication when travelling to Thailand.
 However, even in the more rural locations, you will still be working in a town where malaria is less prevalent.
 We have not had any teachers suffer from malaria, but we cannot guarantee that you will not catch it.